 How to Display an American Flag on a Motorcycle

-Summer is right around the corner, and with that, more motorcycles and bikes will be taking the road, as weather gets nicer.
-Many motorcyclists like to display flags on their bikes, but before you hit the road, be sure your flags are displayed properly!
+Everyone looks forward to summer and just as soon as it comes it seems to turn to fall again.
+But with summer comes more motorcycles and bikes rides as a fun way to enjoy the nice weather.
+Many motorcyclists like to display flags on their bikes, but before you hit the road, make sure your flags are displayed properly!

 If you plan to fly only the American Flag, it should be placed at the center on your motorcycle on the rear fender or ‘bumper’ of the bike, or to the ‘marching right,’ the flag’s own right (the observer’s left).
 If the American Flag is flown with one other flag, it should be to its ‘marching right,’ otherwise flying centered with multiple flags.